AdobeDocs/marketo.fr-FR/help/marketo/product-docs/marketo-sales-insight/msi-outlook-plugin/send-and-track-from-outlook-using-a-marketo-template.md

    ![](assets/image2014-9-23-17-3a8-3a45.png)

-1. Effectuez toutes vos modifications, puis cliquez sur **Envoi et suivi**.
+1. Effectuez toutes vos modifications, puis cliquez sur **Envoyer et suivre**.

    ![](assets/image2014-9-23-17-3a8-3a58.png)